harlanx/flippable/README.md

 - Vertical Dragging
 - Both Direction Dragging (Only one single axis is active when dragging)
 - Revert (Always animate back to front)
+- Controller (to listen to values and flip programatically)
+- onChanged Callback

+## Planned Features
+  - True orientation (Correction of orientation of back widget will be disabled)

 ## Preview